Justin Evans (American football): 2018–2020

 Evans entered training camp slated as a starting safety, but saw competition from Chris Conte, Keith Tandy, and Jordan Whitehead.
 Head coach Dirk Koetter named Evans and Chris Conte the starting safeties to begin the regular season in 2018.

 He started in the Buccaneers' season-opener at the New Orleans Saints and made five combined tackles and returned a fumble recovery for a 34-yard touchdown during a 48–40 victory.
 Evans recovered a fumble and returned it for a 34-yard touchdown during the second quarter after teammate Vernon Hargreaves forced the fumble by Saints' running back Mike Gillislee.
 On September 24, 2018, Evans made six combined tackles, a pass deflection, and an interception during a 30–27 loss against the Pittsburgh Steelers in Week 3.
 Evans sustained a toe injury in Week 10 and missed the next two games (Weeks 11–12).
 In Week 10, he collected a season-high nine combined tackles during a 16–3 loss against the Washington Redskins.
 On December 2, 2018, Evans recorded two solo tackles during a 24–17 win against the Carolina Panthers in Week 13, but was carted off the field in the second quarter after aggravating his toe injury.
 He missed the next two games (Weeks 14–15) before he was placed on injured reserve on December 18, 2018.
 He finished the 2018 NFL season with 59 combined tackles (43 solo), two pass deflections, one interception, a fumble recovery, and one touchdown.
 He received an overall grade of 67.7 from Pro Football Focus, which ranked as the 52nd best grade among all qualified safeties in 2018.

 On September 10, 2019, Evans was placed on injured reserve with an Achilles injury.
 He was placed on the active/physically unable to perform list (PUP) at the start of training camp on July 28, 2020.
-He was moved to the reserve/PUP list at the start of the regular season on September 5, 2020.
-On December 22, 2020, Evans was waived by the Buccaneers with a "failed physical" designation.
+Evans was moved to the reserve/PUP list at the start of the regular season on September 5.
+On December 22, Evans was waived by the Buccaneers with a "failed physical" designation.